ARCsweden/Odoid/README.md

-# Odoid
+#Odroid
-Here are the ip for the Odroids on our lan.
+Here are the Odroid ip and owners